 The churches of the Crucifix (on the right), of the Calvary (in the centre) and of Saints Vitale and Agricola (on the left) overlook the square.
 The first one dates back to Longobard times and now encloses the 1019 crypt with the body of abbot Martino.
 It was named after the crucifix found at its centre and attributed to Simone dei Crocifissi.
 The second church has a round shape and is dominated by a copy of the tomb of Christ (12th - 14th centuries) where the remains of Saint Petronio were once kept (they can currently be found in the Basilica dedicated to the Patron Saint).
 In the third church, well-known for its plain structure, there are the ancient graves of Saints Vitale and Agricola (the capitals belonging to previous Roman and Byzantine buildings and the remains of 6th century mosaic floors are or particular interest).

-Pilato’s courtyard is remarkable for the marble basin offered by Liutprando and Ilprando, kings of the Longobards, who considered Saint Stefano as their main religious centre.
-The church of the Trinità was restored between the 12th and the 13th century, where a precious wooden crib by Simone dei Crocifissi may be admired (14th century).
-The Benedectine cloister is particularly appealing for its double open gallery (10th - 13th century), one of the most splendid works of art of the Romanesque style in Emilia.
+Pilato’s courtyard is remarkable for the marble basin donated by Longobard kings Liutprando and Ilprando, for whom Santo Stefano was the main religious centre.
+The church of the Trinità was restored between the 12th and the 13th centuries and is home to a lovely painted wooden crib by Simone dei Crocifissi (14th century).
+The Benedectine cloister is particularly appealing for its double open gallery (10th - 13th centururies), one of the most amazing examples of the Romanesque style in Emilia.
 Last but not least, the Museum that displays paintings, sculptures and other works of art from different periods is definitely worth a visit.

 Source: Curia Arcivescovile and Le Chiese di Bologna (L'Inchiostroblu)

 Winter: every day 9.15 am - 6 pm; Summer: 9.15 am - 7.15 pm.
 During the religious services, the tourist visit could be limited or suspended.
 Opening times can be subjected to little changes.
 For further information please call: Curia Arcivescovile tel.
 051 6480611.